userdw/Arduino_Maker_Kit/README.md

 * [Arduino Starter Kit](http://digiwarestore.com/en/) - Arduino Starter Kit's product page
 * [DT-AVR UNO R3](http://innovativeelectronics.com/index.php?pg=ie_pdet&idp=489&ielang=en) - DT-AVR UNO R3 as the main development board

-## The titles of the projects which will be included in this repository are:
+## The titles of the projects which included in this repository are:
 * [01.
 Blinking and Fading a LED](/01_Blinking_and_Fading_a_LED)
 * [02.
 Click Counter](/02_Click_Counter)
 * [03.
 Proximity Indicator](/03_Proximity_Indicator)